Lavender Cold Foam

 Top off an iced drink with cafe-quality lavender flavored cold foam.
 It’s so quick and easy to make at home in just 2 minutes!

-- Lavender cold foam is a topping for iced drinks.
-It’s made by frothing together cold heavy cream, milk, lavender syrup, and a pinch of salt.
+I love the decadence of cold foam on iced drinks.
+It’s frothy, creamy, and absolutely delicious.
+This lavender cold foam recipe froths together cold heavy cream, milk, lavender syrup, and a pinch of salt.

-- Starbucks makes their cold foam in a special blender but you can easily make it at home with a French press.
+- Starbucks makes their cold foam in a special blender but you can easily make it at home with a French press or an electric milk frother.

-- Lavender syrup can be store-bought or homemade.
+- Quick and easy, this lavender cold foam is made with 4 ingredients, including lavender syrup.
+Lavender syrup can be store-bought or homemade.
 If using homemade lavender syrup, make a batch of it first.

 - This recipe makes a serving of lavender cold foam.